Efficient sampling and counting algorithms for the Potts model on $\mathbb Z^d$ at all temperatures: Acknowledgements

 \section{Acknowledgements}

 Part of this work was done while WP and PT were visiting Microsoft Research New England.
 Part of this work was done while TH and WP were visiting the Simons Institute for the Theory of Computing.
-WP is supported in part by NSF Career award DMS-1847451.
-TH is supported by EPSRC grant EP/P003656/1.
+TH was supported by EPSRC grant EP/P003656/1.
+WP is supported in part by NSF grants DMS-1847451 and CCF-1934915.
 PT is supported in part by the NSF grant DMS-1811935.
+We thank Guus Regts and Ewan Davies for helpful comments on a draft of this paper.